-The project is engaging with recreational watercraft users across the Ramsar site to raise awareness of the vitally important wetlands and how to limit impacts on them.
+We are engaging with recreational watercraft users around the Bay to raise awareness of the internationally significant wetlands and how, as bay users, we can limit impacts on them.

 Many people don’t realise that most of Western Port has been listed as an internationally significant wetland under the intergovernmental Ramsar convention – a treaty aimed at the conservation and wise use of wetlands.